JuliaCon/www.juliacon.org/2022/posters.md

 # Posters

-The JuliaCon 2022 posters will be presented as part of a poster session which will happen synchronously on: July 27th, 2022, from 20:30–22:00 UTC.
+The JuliaCon 2022 posters will be presented as part of a poster session which will happen synchronously on: July 27th, 2022, from 18:00–19:30 UTC.
 You can find a calendar invite for the session here: [JuliaCon Poster Session on Pretalx](https://pretalx.com/juliacon-2022/talk/M7JDGG/)

-07-27, 20:30–22:00 (UTC), Green

 The poster session will be held on Gathertown.
 Make sure to register in advance to get access to the session for Q/A and live interaction.